Bio

 Statement

 As I lie in the tub and the last inch of water drains, I am reminded of the weight of my body.
 What was just submissively floating, now presses firmly against the walls of the tub, and I remember the power within this mechanism that is my body.
-In my work, I explore the power dynamics embedded within intimacy and relationships, the phases of vulnerability within the self, and the weight of desire.
+In my work, I explore the power dynamics embedded within relationships, the thresholds of the body, and the ways in which our bodies seep.

 Playfully exposing my vulnerabilities and surrendering myself as an art object, I obscure the roles of viewer and voyeur.
-The viewer is tricked by the facade of innocent imagery, such as beach balls, flowers, and seesaws, only to discover the objects function as surrogates for bodies.
+The viewer is tricked by the facade of innocent imagery, such as clouds, flowers, and archways, only to discover they function as surrogates for bodies.
 I am curious how bodies remember touch, specifically the overlap of touch associated with intimacy and trauma.
-An inner tube quickly returns to its spherical shape after being stretched open, while cast concrete permanently takes the shape of its prior womb.
+In my work, an inner tube quickly returns to its spherical shape after being stretched open, while cast concrete permanently takes the shape of its prior womb.
 The perpetual limbo between being embraced/restricted, revealed/hidden, and autonomous/dependent is where my work finds traction.